At E-Complish, we believe in giving our clients, and their customers, choices.

 - Date of consumer’s oral authorization

-- Statement of single entry
+- Statement of a single entry

 - Voice recording or written confirmation that has all of the above

-Not only is the SMS/Text message method of authorization speedy, it’s highly secure and great for fighting disputes.
+Not only is the SMS/Text message method of authorization speedy, but it’s also highly secure and great for fighting disputes.
 A confirmation text is sent to the caller, along with a tracking number just in case some problem arises later.
 Our system creates a duplicate copy of the SMS/Text message and we maintain a copy of it for dispute/archive purposes.

 Historically, E-Complish clients using the DirectPay IVR system see about a 90/10 split of callers using the SMS/Text option versus verbal recordings.
 It’s just too easy and fast.
 Let’s be honest, people are busy, and they just want to make their payment and get off the phone.
 E-Complish understands that and that is why we are always looking for better ways to make things easier.